Yuki2718/adblock/README.md

 Exclusion:
 - Trackers covered by Simplified domain names filter or Firefox tracking protection
-- Trackers blocked by uBlock Origin medium mode with /medium_mode/ublock-dynamic-rules.txt minus EasyPrivacy & Peter Lowe
+- Trackers blocked by uBlock Origin medium mode with /medium_mode/ublock-dynamic-rules.txt minus EasyPrivacy & Peter Lowe's list

-Acknowledgement: some of its rules are taken from [EasyPrivacy](https://easylist.to/) after I confirmed they 1) are actually in use, 2) are not covered by AdGuard Tracking Protection filter, and 3) apparently haven't caused false positives on my regular browsing.

 About CNAME tracker: I really don't understand why it's so special to some people.
 Apparently they still believe subscribing a dedicated anti CNAME tracker list on Chromium is mandatory to block them if a DNS-level blocker is not deployed on other layer.
 The fact is EasyPrivacy alone, or the combination of AdGuard Tracking Protection and my list, blocks 99% of CNAME tracker while DEFINITELY many other analytics and trackers have slipped whatever your lists through, as long as you visit many sites.
 You prefer to double-lock a window and keep the door open?